-Queries criteria Reformulation techniques Software engineering tasks This work 2565 C1: Available owners C2: The most confident engineer C3: The latest modification C4: Gold Rocchio FL TLR BL AUSE [44] 817 C2: The most confident engineer Rocchio FL Access [48] 817 C2: The most confident engineer Rocchio, RSV, Dice, Reduction FL CoopIS [47] 817 C2: The most confident engineer Rocchio FL DKE [43] 217 - Rocchio, RSV, Dice, Reduction FL

-In contrast to the above works, the novelty of this work puts the focus on the selection of participants for collaboration, with the aim of answering the question on who should participate in collaboration.
-To do this, this paper explores how the quality of the results is affected by different real-world criteria for selecting participants for collaboration (Available owners, The most confident engineer, and The latest modification) in different maintenance tasks (TLR, BL, and FL).
-This implies using the highest number of queries that we evaluated so far (as the second column of Table 4 shows).
+Queries Criteria Reformulation techniques Software engineering tasks This work 2565 C1: Available owners C2: The most confident engineer C3: The latest modification C4: Gold Rocchio FL TLR BL AUSE [16] 817 C2: The most confident engineer Rocchio FL Access [70] 817 C2: The most confident engineer Rocchio, RSV, Dice, Reduction FL CoopIS [69] 817 C2: The most confident engineer Rocchio FL DKE [68] 217 - Rocchio, RSV, Dice, Reduction FL how the quality of the results is affected by different realworld criteria for selecting participants for collaboration (Available owners, The most confident engineer, and The latest modification) in different maintenance tasks (TLR, BL, and FL).
+This implies using the highest number of queries that we evaluated so far (as the second column of Table 3 shows).
 Moreover, the intuition of our industrial partner suggests that a combination of two criteria (The most confident engineer and The latest modification) should be the criterion that obtains the best results.
 This new criterion, identified as the Gold criterion, has never been used before by our industrial partner nor by our previous research, and is explored for the first time in this paper.
-Finally, our work uncovers novel recommendations (even some counter-intuitive ones, such as the inclusion of engineers that might be seen as not relevant) towards assembling a team of engineers for collaboration.
+Finally, our work uncovers novel recommendations (even some counterintuitive ones, such as the inclusion of engineers that might be seen as not relevant) towards assembling a team of engineers for collaboration.